GrieferAtWork/KOSmk4/readme.md

 With these substitutions in place, libraries and the kernel can still be built, however will result in below-optimal code being generated, simple due to the rediculous amount of redundancies.

-For more information about the header substitution system, and how it makes it possible to use KOS's headers for toolchains other than KOS itself (requiring only minor, to no modifications at all), take a look at the second on [Automatic System Headers](#headers)
+For more information about the header substitution system, and how it makes it possible to use KOS's headers for toolchains other than KOS itself (requiring only minor, to no modifications at all), take a look at the section on [Automatic System Headers](#headers)